JakeCataford/github-hooker/README.md

 Usage
 ----

-github-hooker is designed to be very easily extendable for whatever chores you might want to do on your repository.
+hookup is designed to be very easily extendable for whatever chores you might want to do on your repository.

 Set up your github client in `config/github` by either exporting the environment variables or change them to something more familiar: